silenzio777/silenzio_robot_library/ROS2/MANISKILL/README.md

 python -m mani_skill.examples.demo_robot -r "openarm"
 ```

+### Run Training
+You can run different tasks.
+Replace <TASK_NAME> with one of the following available tasks:

 | Task Description        | Task Name                      |  Demo                               |
 | ----------------------- | ------------------------------ | ----------------------------------- |
 | Push the cube to the center of the target.　| `PushCube-v1` | |
 | Pull the cube to the cente of the target. | `PullCube-v1` |   |
 | Pick up the cube and move it to the target position.　| `PickCube-v1` |  |

 ```